-Catholic bishops’ group backing Waqf Bill risks ‘legitimising state intrusion’: Community members
+Catholics warn bishops that backing Waqf Bill risks ‘legitimising state intrusion’

 A local dispute should not be the basis for supporting a legislation that has ‘far-reaching implications’ for another religious minority, they said.